majestyz3/TS-Agility/docs/class1/lab6/module6.rst

-Lab 6 – Configuring Telemetry Streaming With Third-Party Log Management & Analysis Tools (Part 2)
+Lab 6 – Configuring Telemetry Streaming With AWS Cloudwatch
 ------------------------------------------------------------

 In this lab we will configure our Telemetry Streaming JSON declaration to establish a connection between our AWS consumer and our BIG-IP.